johnbywater/quantdsl/README.md

 (*Incomplete and under development document.
 NB A [new Python package](https://pypi.python.org/pypi/quantdsl) will be released in a few days, so if you happen to see this page and are interested, please come back in a few days :)*)

 Quant DSL is a functional programming language, written in Python, that can be used to declare and evaluate stochastic models of derivative instruments.

 A paper defining the [syntax and semantics of Quant DSL expressions](http://www.appropriatesoftware.org/quant/docs/quant-dsl-definition-and-proof.pdf) was published in 2011.

-More recently, in 2014, the language was expanded to support common elements of a functional programming language, so that sophisticated expressions can be represented concisely, as was envisaged in Section 6 of the 2011 paper ("Future Development").
-Now, functions can be defined to construct fragments of Quant DSL, combining them into a single expression that can be stored, used as a model for large computations, and then evaluated under different conditions.
+An implementation was released as part of the `quant` Python package.
+More recently, in 2014, the language was expanded to support common elements of a functional programming language, as envisaged in Section 6 of the 2011 paper ("*Future Development*").
+Now, functions can define variable fragments of Quant DSL, and combine them into a single expression that can be massive, stored, used as a model of the computation, evaluated under different conditions, and so on.
+The original Quant DSL code has been improved and factored into an independent Python package, licensed with the BSD "3 clause" licence.

 The Quant DSL continues to be a strict subset of the Python language syntax.
 As an illustative example of a Quant DSL module, please consider the following definition of an American option.
 There are two user defined functions, and an expression which states the specific terms of the option.
 The *Wait* and *Choice* codes are built-in elements of the language (see the 2011 paper for details).